barrieca/KRR_Project/README.md

 certain sets of facts into case libraries.
 This is done in the function `generate_case_library_krf()`.
 This function will add each game's microtheory to the case library.

-In total, we collected triples relating to 7433 games.
-In total, there were approximately 94000 triples in total, with ~62000 facts about ~32000 distinct entities.
+We collected triples relating to 7433 games.
+There were approximately 94000 triples in total, with ~62000 facts about ~32000 distinct entities.